-7.8.
+- 7.8.
 The proposal to demolish the existing 1980s large and visually dominant conservatory is considered to enhance the appearance of the rear elevation of the listed building.
-The proposed new single-storey conservatory is considered to be an elegant high-quality "lightweight" design which will have minimal physical and visual impact on the listed building by nature of its independent steel structure and full-height glazing (see Figure 31).
-The proposed depth will not exceed that of the existing conservatory, whilst the width will be limited to that of the main house in accordance with the advice of the Conservation Officer.
-The solid green roof will enhance the garden character of the rear garden setting of the listed building in views from the windows of the upper storeys, whilst a 900mm glazed band between the green roof and the rear elevation will make it a visually independent subordinate addition whereby the rear elevation will remain clearly legible with no physical impact on any historic fabric (see Figure 32).
+The proposed new single-storey conservatory is considered to be an elegant high-quality "lightweight" design which will have minimal physical and visual impact on the listed building by nature of its independent steel structure and full-height glazing.
+The proposed depth will not exceed that of the existing conservatory, whilst the width will be limited to the two bays of the main house in accordance with the advice of the Conservation Officer.
+The solid green roof will enhance the garden character of the rear garden setting of the listed building in views from the windows of the upper storeys, whilst a 800mm glazed band between the green roof and the rear elevation will make it a visually independent subordinate addition whereby the rear elevation will remain clearly legible with no physical impact on any historic fabric.
 The enclosed situation of the rear garden will make the proposed conservatory extension an imperceptible addition from elsewhere within the Conservation Area, limited to oblique glimpses from upper storeys of neighbouring houses.
-The proposal is considered to have a minimal and neutral impact on the significance of the listed building and on the character and appearance of the Conservation Area.
+The proposal is considered to have a minimal and neutral impact on the significance of the listed building and on the character and appearance of the Conservation Area. - 7.9.
+It is proposed to demolish the unsightly 1975 extension to the former stables, which is considered to enhance the garden setting of the cottage and the aesthetic appearance of the curtilage listed former stables.
+The reinstatement of traditional timber coach house doors to the former coach house and stables in front of glazed sliding doors is considered to enhance an appreciation and understanding of its former uses.
+The existing blocked openings with casement windows were only installed in 1988 and have no significance.
+The proposal are considered to have a minimal and positive impact on the setting of the listed building and on the character and appearance of the Conservation Area.